Webinar: Beyond Body Worn: Next Generation Digital Evidence Strategy

 Rod Guy, Vice President of Strategy, NICE Public Safety, has over 25 years of experience developing products and application solutions to help public safety agencies better protect and serve citizens and communities.
 For the past 10 years, Rod has been working with public safety agencies to understand the challenges of managing digital evidence and to develop innovative solutions which improve the usability of digital data, while addressing the need for security, data integrity and cost effectiveness.

-This webinar will be moderated by PoliceOne editor-in-chief Nancy Perry.
+This webinar was moderated by PoliceOne editor-in-chief Nancy Perry.